Richajoshi77/DATS_6501-Capstone-Final/README.md

 3. Modeling -1
 4. Modeling -2

-The link for the datsets:
+The link for the datasets:

 https://www.kaggle.com/c/elo-merchant-category-recommendation/data